 In late 1851 it was decided Reserve D, what was Copenhagen Mount, would be more suitable for a cemetery than Hallowell (Reserve B - the cemetery today accessed from Shelbourne Street) and the name Copenhagen Mount was quickly replaced by the Trafalgar Street Cemetery (and sometimes referred to in records as Trafalgar St South Cemetery).

-Separate areas of Reserve D, under the control of a group of trustees, were set aside for Roman Catholic burials.
-Church of England burials and a "general public cemetery for the burial of all persons of all classes and denominations without the imposition of any sectarian creed."
+Three roods of Reserve D, under the control of a group of trustees, were set aside for Roman Catholic burials.
+There were separate sections, two acres one rood, for Church of England burials and a "general public cemetery for the burial of all persons of all classes and denominations without the imposition of any sectarian creed."
 After the Wakapuaka Cemetery was opened in 1861, burials of close relatives were still permitted here but the cemetery was completely closed on January 1, 1910 and the land vested in the City Council.

 The name "Fairfield" was given to the Park in 1963 at the suggestion of the Nelson Historical Society, because of the close proximity of Fairfield house, the early home of the Atkinson family.
 Together Fairfield Park, Fairfield house and also Melrose house make for a fine historic parkland precinct on upper Trafalgar Street.
 Fairfield house is open to the public and tree-top views from the reconstructed observatory tower are well worth the climb.

 For information about the graves and the people buried in them, see the the Graves of Fairfield Park.

 Do you have a story about this subject?
 Find out how to add one here.